emanisgrand/Palette-Swapping/README.md

 ![img](https://github.com/emanisgrand/Palette-Swapping/blob/master/README/Create%20a%20new%20scriptable%20obj.gif)

 ## How It Works
-The `Color Paltte` is a custom Asset Utilitiy which samples unique colors from the selected texture, scanning it from the upper-left-most point and working its way to the right, then down.
-Kind of like a typewriter.
-In the example scene, the image file isolates every last color in the sprite in order to optimize the scan.
+The `Color Paltte` is a custom Asset Utilitiy which samples unique colors from the selected texture.
+The image is scanned from top-left to the bottom-right point kind of like a typewriter.
+This is why the images used in the example scene have all of its colors in the top-left part of the image.

-It scans the entire image for unique colors, and outputs a color palette object...
+//TODO:
+[PICTURE OF ZOMBIE HERE]

+This is not required in order for the palette swapper to work, but is a great way to optimize the image scan.
+The fewer the colors in your spritesheet, the easier it will be to maintain, but ultimately it's up to you.
+As long as you include an offset on your spritesheets,
+//TODO:
+[SHOW IMAGE OF SPRITE SHEET EDITOR] those colors will never be rendered.

-which you can then place on any sprite containing the `Palette Swapper` script.
+Once it's created, you can then place your new palette on any sprite containing the `Palette Swapper` script component.
 ![img](https://github.com/emanisgrand/Palette-Swapping/blob/master/README/palette-swap-script.PNG)

-The fewer amount of colors your spritesheet has, the easier it will be, but it's all up to you.

-Once you have a new palette, simply use the color picker in the `New Color` column to replace the original colors, and apply the new palette to your gameobject.
+Once you have a new palette, simply use the color picker in the `New Color` column to replace the original colors, and apply the new palette to your Sprite.

+//TODO:
+[IMG EXAMPLE]

 No need to reanimate a ready-to-play sprite.